Springfield, Illinois: Transportation

 Border thoroughfare traffic is handled by Veterans Parkway and J. David Jones Parkway on the west side, Everett M. Dirksen Parkway on the east side, Sangamon Avenue on the north end, and Wabash Avenue, Stanford Avenue, and Adlai Stevenson Drive on the south end.
 The far south corridor is served by Toronto and Woodside Roads.
 Thoroughfare traffic through the heart of the city is provided by a series of one-way streets.
-Fifth and Sixth Streets serve the bulk of the north–south traffic, with Fourth and Seventh Streets serving additional traffic between North Grand and South Grand Avenues.
+Fifth and Sixth Streets serve the bulk of the north–south traffic, with Seventh Street serving additional traffic between North Grand and South Grand Avenues.
 East–west traffic is handled by Jefferson Street, entering Springfield on the west side from IL 97, and then splitting into a pair of one-way streets at Amos Avenue (Madison eastbound and Jefferson westbound).
 The two converge again after Eleventh Street to become Clearlake Avenue, which in turn converges into I-72 eastbound just past Dirksen Parkway.
 Additional east–west one-way streets run through the downtown areas of Springfield, including Monroe, Adams, Washington, and Cook Streets, as well as a stretch of Lawrence Avenue.

-Abraham Lincoln Capital Airport serves the capital city with scheduled passenger jet service to Chicago/O'Hare, Dallas–Fort Worth, Fort Myers (via the Punta Gorda Airport) and Orlando (via the Sanford Airport).
+Abraham Lincoln Capital Airport serves the capital city with scheduled passenger jet service to Chicago O'Hare, Fort Myers (via the Punta Gorda Airport) and Orlando.

-Springfield and the surrounding metropolitan area has constructed bike trails and bike lanes on a number of streets.
-Currently four main trails exist; two significant paved trails, the Interurban Trail and the Lost Bridge Trail, serve Springfield and its suburbs of Chatham, Illinois and Rochester, Illinois respectively.
+Springfield and the surrounding metropolitan area have constructed several bike trails; currently, four main trails exist.
+Two significant paved trails, the Interurban Trail and the Lost Bridge Trail, serve Springfield and its suburbs of Chatham, Illinois and Rochester, Illinois respectively.
 The Lost Bridge Trail has been extended further into Springfield by the Bunn to Lost Bridge Trail, which follows a stretch of Ash Street and Taylor Avenue.
 Plans are to extend it further still to Stanford Avenue.
 A third trail, the Wabash Trail, extends westward from the northern end of the Interurban Trail toward Parkway Pointe, a regional shopping destination.
+Additionally, several streets contain designated bicycle lanes, and there are multiple class III bicycle routes.

 The fourth trail is a section, opened in July 2011, of the Sangamon Valley Trail spanning north to south through the west central part of Sangamon County.
 The section open as of 2011 extends northward from Centennial Park to Stuart Park.
 This trail, if completed in its entirety, will reuse the entire Sangamon County portion of the abandoned St. Louis, Peoria and North Western Railway railroad line as a trail that will extend from Girard, Illinois, to Athens, Illinois.